AljoschaMeyer/lzfoo/README.md

 # LZFoo

 A rather simple encoding for [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78)-style compressed data.
 Data is represented as either a literal or as a backpointer to previously decompressed data - no [entropy encoding](https://en.wikipedia.org/wiki/Entropy_encoding) involved.
-This leads to simple (and thus fast) decompression, at the cost of not being able to achieve compression ratios competetive with e.g. [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) or [Zstandard](https://en.wikipedia.org/wiki/Zstandard) can achieve.
+This leads to simple (and thus fast) decompression, at the cost of not being able to achieve compression ratios competetive with what e.g. [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) or [Zstandard](https://en.wikipedia.org/wiki/Zstandard) can achieve.
 LZFoo plays in the same league as [snappy](https://github.com/google/snappy) or [lz4](https://github.com/lz4/lz4).
 This spec merely describes an encoding for compressed data, *not* an algorithm for performing the compression.

 **Status: Pending stabilization, will be stabilized on 01/04/2020, any further changes will then be released as a new format.**